simrangaut2606-png/PowerBi_dashboard_project/README.md

-# Excel, Tableau, PowerBI_dashboard_project and with SQL Queries.
+# Excel, Tableau, PowerBI_dashboard_project with SQL Queries.
 This is a Kickstarter Crowdfunding  end to end project

 Like This :)